jpasqua/MultiMon/README.md

 <a name="dev-info"></a>
 ## Operational Info for Developers

 Though it is not part of the main menu, a developer can get to an additional page of options by entering the url `http://[MultiMon_Adress]/dev` into their browser.

+### Mock (Simulated) Printer Operation

-This page allows you to make any one of the printers a "mock" printer meaning that it will produce artificial values that mimic what a real printer might produce.
+The `/dev` page allows you to make any one of the printers a "mock" printer meaning that it will produce artificial values that mimic what a real printer might produce.
 This can be useful for testing, debugging, and tuning the GUI or WebUI.
 To make any of the configured printers act as a mock printer, just check the associated box and then `Save`.
 These settings will not take effect until the next time *MultiMon* boots.

+### Capturing the Current State

+It can sometimes be useful to see all the settings in their JSON representation.
+The `/dev` page has a `View Settings as JSON` button which will go to a page with the JSON content.
+You can also get to this page directly with the url `http://[MultiMon_Adress]/dev/settings`.

+Similarly you can get a screen shot of whatever is currently displayed on the device using the `Take a screen shot` button.
+This will display an image in your browser which corresponds to the current content of the display.
+You can also get to this page directly with the url `http://[MultiMon_Adress]/dev/screenShot`.

+### Rebooting

-Speaking of rebooting, the `/dev` page also has a "Request Reboot" button.
-If you press the button you will get a popup in your browser asking if you are sure.
+Finally, the `/dev` page also has a `Request Reboot` button.
+If you press the button you will be presented with a popup in your browser asking if you are sure.
 If you confirm, *MultiMon* will go to a "Reboot Screen" that displays a red reboot button and a green cancel button.
 The user must press and hold the reboot button for 1 second to confirm a reboot.
 Pressing cancel will resume normal operation.
 Pressing no button for 1 minute will behave as if the cancel button was pressed.

-It can sometimes be useful to see all the settings in their JSON representation.
-The `/dev` page has a `View Settings as JSON` button which will go to a page with the JSON content.
-You can also get to this page directly with the url `http://[MultiMon_Adress]/dev/settings`.

 ## Acknowledgements